Entwickler-Club/dpodreact/dev/devnotes.md

 ### implement itemtypes for pageItems and save from Showcase: Read/Write JSON

+- x all imports for item classes for extends
+- .. load data from json file into plural object

 - .. create MVC controller on backend
     -

 - .. build basic item.ts, items.ts, pageItems.ts, pageItem.ts
     - x build the four classes